alberlab/IGM-Plus/README.md

 **Implementation changes**:

+- Single chromosome genome structures can also be generated, in addition to whole genome diploid structures
-- The iterative correction can be turned off by setting a flag to 0
+- The Hi-C iterative correction can be turned off by setting a flag to 0
+- Chromatin bead radius can be selected by the user, instead of defining a given chromatin-to-nucleus occupancy value
-- intra HiC and inter HiC are handled as two separate restraints
+- Intra HiC and inter HiC are handled as two separate restraints
 - Logging has been much improved to clearly show number of violations (and the structure displaying the most of those)
 - Initialization of structures has been greatly expanded; selected loci can be initialized in pre-determined locations, and linear interpolation is used to prime the other loci
 - Violations are recorded and printed out even after the initial relaxation step (no actual data here)
-- Remember that a version of LAMMPS with the required fixes is necessary
+- Remember that a version of [LAMMPS](https://github.com/alberlab/lammpgen) with the required `fixes` is necessary.